MatPrzybyl/portfolio/README.md

 Hello!

 My name is Mateusz Przybylski.
 I am QA engineer graduated in computer science from the University of Gdańsk.
 Have 5 years of experience in backend and frontend testing, mainly in python and robot framework.
 Besides that keeps enhancing my testing knowledge through udemy and other course platforms.
-Privately enthusiast of gaming industry, tabletop games and tabletop games.
+Privately enthusiast of gaming industry and tabletop games.

 I would like to present You extended version of my CV on this portfolio page [LinkedIn](https://www.linkedin.com/in/mateuszz-przybylski/)